elixir-mongo/mongodb_ecto/README.md

 ## Supported Mongo versions

-The adapter and the driver are tested against most recent versions from 3
+The adapter and the driver are tested against most recent versions from 2
-branches: 2.4.x, 2.6.x, 3.0.x
+branches: 4.4 and 5.0

 ## Contributing